martinbaste/Laser-Albatross/README.md

 ## Done

 * Support for multiple input and output formats
+* It works for both nucleotide and amino acid sequences.
 * Print rejected blocks
 * Print accepted and rejected block ranges
 * Support for gaps